fbpx

 What are the Types of UV Lamps for Pool Treatment?

 The types of UV lamps for pool treatment are Low Pressure (LP) and Medium Pressure (MP).
 Both types use a mercury vapor lamp.
-LP lamps are efficient in converting electrical energy to germicidal UV light, but their total UV output is less.
-MP lamps have a higher intensity UV output and a broader spectrum of UV output, which can kill organisms and remove inorganic chloramines.
+LP lamps are efficient in converting electrical energy to germicidal UV light, but their total UV output is less than that of MP lamps.
+MP lamps have a higher intensity UV output and a broader spectrum of UV output, which kills organisms and removes inorganic chloramines.

 What are Lamp Sensors in UV Sterilizers?

 Lamp sensors in UV sterilizers are built-in sensors that measure the UV light delivered to the water.
-These sensors monitor the lamp output intensity, which decreases over time, and compute the delivered UV dose to the water.
+These sensors monitor the lamp output intensity, which decreases over time.
+Using this data, they calculate the UV dose that is being delivered to the water.
 The lifespan of these lamps typically ranges from 6 to 16 months.

 How Important is Keeping the UV Bulb Clean?

-Keeping the UV bulb or sleeve clean is crucial.
-Oils, suntan lotion, soaps, and other personal-care chemicals can coat the UV bulb or sleeve.
-Additionally, sulfates, carbonates, and phosphates of calcium, magnesium, and manganese can coat the sleeves.
-Even trace amounts of iron and aluminum in the water can coat the bulb or sleeve, reducing the UV transmission to a lower wavelength.
+Keeping the UV bulb or sleeve clean is necessary.
+Oils, suntan lotion, soaps, and other personal-care chemicals coat the UV bulb or sleeve.
+Additionally, sulfates, carbonates, and phosphates of calcium, magnesium, and manganese coat the sleeves.
+Even trace amounts of iron and aluminum in the water coat the bulb or sleeve, reducing the UV transmission to a lower wavelength.
 This is not critical for chloramine destruction but is crucial for germicidal ability.
-Medium pressure bulbs will foul faster than low pressure bulbs due to higher operating temperatures.
+Medium pressure bulbs will degrade faster than low pressure bulbs due to higher operating temperatures.

 How Important is Proper UV Dose and Chlorine Concentration?

 Maintaining a proper UV dose and sufficient free available chlorine or bromine concentration is crucial.
-Any remaining bacteria in the water can form a new chlorine-resistant colony.
-Many bacteria can reproduce quickly in pool water, potentially increasing from one bacterium to one million in four hours.
+When these levels are not properly managed, any remaining bacteria in the water has the potential to form a new chlorine-resistant colony.
+Many bacteria reproduce quickly in pool water, potentially increasing from one bacterium to one million in four hours.

 What is the process of Free Chlorine Destruction by UV?